Most people would assume that their entire house gets colder at night when there’s no direct sunlight. However, that’s

 You may find one or more rooms hotter at night, even though the outside temperature is much lower.
 So, is your room in the house hotter than the outside?

-When your room is hotter than the outside, it’s possible that the room has poor ventilation.
+Why Is My Room Hotter Than Outside?
+The room may have poor ventilation.
 Proper ventilation allows hot air to exit while cool and fresh air enters the room.
 South-facing rooms also heat up from more sunlight, while upstairs rooms will experience the Stack Effect as heat rises through the building.
 Lastly, some house-building materials also retain and give off more heat even at night.

 As you continue reading this article, you’re going to learn about each of those reasons why your room at home is hotter than the outside.
 On top of that, you’ll even learn what you can do to reduce the effects of those reasons and keep your room cool well into the night!